john-friedman/datamule-python/datamule/docs-rewrite/docs/datamule-python/portfolio/portfolio.md

 ```

 ???+ note "Complete Extraction"
     This method extracts all submissions from batch tar files back to individual `accession_number/` directories in the portfolio root.
-Compressed documents (.gz/.zst) are automatically decompressed during extraction.
 Batch tar files are removed after successful extraction.

 ### Example
 ```python